Skip to main content

 Ron and Kaye met and married in Indianapolis in 1982 and have lived in Cashiers for 15 years.
 They divide their time between Cashiers and Charleston, S.C.
 The Kellers have two adult children and three granddaughters.

-John & Lisa Lehotsky
+Lisa & John Lehotsky

 Read About